fileformat/regex-talk/PITCHME.md

 ### Quantifiers

-Quantifiers control how many times a match can/must occur.
+How many times a match can/must occur.

  * `?`: zero or once
  * `*`: zero or more